zbw/stwfsa/README.md

 `java -cp zbw-a1-match-fsa-$VERSION.jar eu.zbw.stwfsa.app.StwRecApp -help`
 explains all arguments and usage in more detail.

+You may want to have a look at [StwRecServe](src/main/java/eu/zbw/stwfsa/app/StwRecServe.java) as a starting point for offering dictionary matching as a webservice.

 ## Input and Output

 STWFSA reads and writes tab-separated (TSV) data.